 The result is a major new account of the counterculture’s enduring influence on modern art.

-Thomas Crow is the Rosalie Solow Professor of Modern Art at the Institute of Fine Arts, New York University.
+About Thomas Crow Thomas Crow is the Rosalie Solow Professor of Modern Art at the Institute of Fine Arts, New York University.
 His many books include The Long March of Pop: Art, Music, and Design, 1930–1995 and The Hidden Mod in Modern Art: London, 1957–1969.

-Tim Griffin is a writer and curator living in Los Angeles.
+About Tim Griffin Tim Griffin is a writer and curator living in Los Angeles.
 Previously he was executive director and chief curator of The Kitchen, and editor of Artforum.
 His volume of criticism ‘Compression’ is forthcoming this year with Sternberg Press, along with a book of poems through Karma.